 The appendices to this regulatory guide provide accident-specific assumptions that are acceptable to the staff for performing analyses that are described in Regulatory Position 5.1.1.
-The DBAs addressed in these appendices were selected from accidents that may involve damage to irradiated fuel.
-This guide does not address DBAs with radiological consequences based on technical specification reactor or secondary coolant-specific activities only.
-The inclusion or exclusion of a particular DBA in this guide should not be interpreted as indicating that an analysis of that DBA is required or not required.
+Licensees should review their license basis documents for guidance pertaining to the analysis of radiological design basis accidents other than those provided in this guide.
 Licensees should analyze the DBAs that are affected by the specific proposed changes to the facility or to the radiological analyses.

-The NRC staff has determined that the analysis assumptions in the appendices to this guide provide an integrated approach to performing the individual analyses and generally expects licensees to address each assumption or propose acceptable alternatives.
+The NRC staff has determined that the analysis assumptions in the appendices to this guide provide an integrated approach to performing the individual analyses and generally expects licensees to address each assumption or to propose acceptable alternatives.
 Such alternatives may be justifiable on the basis of plant-specific considerations or updated technical analyses.
-Although licensees are free to propose alternatives to these assumptions for consideration by the NRC staff, licensees should avoid use of previously approved staff positions that would adversely affect the synergy among the assumptions in this guide.
+Although licensees are free to propose alternatives to these assumptions for consideration by the NRC staff, licensees should avoid use of previously approved staff positions that would adversely affect the consistency among the assumptions in this guide.